special-offer/aplos/src/_scripts/README.md

 By default, the gulp development task _only_ watches this theme.js file as this is the main file.
 There are additional script files in the project that serve specific purposes.
 Edit the `gulp/config.js` to enable these file for watching / compilation during development if needed.
 In general, it is best to only watch one file at a time, otherwise the Slate watcher deploy takes long as it has to upload additional files with each save.

 - `checkout.js` - This script is included in `layout/checkout.liquid` and contains code specific to the checkout pages.
-- `vendor.js` - This script includes any libraries that need to be loaded _before_ the opening body tag.
-They are pulled in via a regular script tag (non defer) so try to keep this as light weight as possible.
-Currently, only Modernizr is included as it needs to apply feature-support classes to the document before rendering the page.
-If your script doesn't have a reason to be in here, it probably doesn't need to be.

 ## Adding JavaScript